vxnick/abilitytrader/README.md

-AbilityTrader, a Minecraft Bukkit plugin.
+*AbilityTrader*, a Minecraft Bukkit plugin.

 Allows players to buy and rent commands and permissions.

 Requires: Vault

-More info coming soon!
+Please see the [Bukkit Dev](http://dev.bukkit.org/server-mods/abilitytrader/) page for more info.